 illness or injury, but usually for a limited period and only as long as you are showing improvement.

-Health care plans typically do not cover ongoing chronic care such as an extended stay in an assisted living facility or a continuing need for a home health aide to help you in and out of bed.
+Health care plans typically do not cover ongoing chronic care such as an extended stay in an assisted living facility or a continuing need for a home health aide to help you in and out

 - Will Medicare cover long term care?